onflow/flow-js-testing/docs/execute-scripts.md

   `;
   const args = ["Hello, from Cadence"];

-  // If something wrong with script execution method will throw an error,
+  // If something goes wrong with script execution method will throw an error,
   // so we need to catch it and process try {
     const result = await executeScript({ code, args });